Procurement and Fair Jobs Code - what is required by agencies

 Purpose of the Fair Jobs Code and key points

-The Code requirements apply to applicable tender processes released on or after 1 December 2022.
+The code requirements apply to applicable tender processes released on or after 1 December 2022, and revisions to the code will become operative on 1 September 2024.

 Procurement released to market before 1 December 2022 is not subject to the Fair Jobs Code.